zukunft/zukunft.com/docs/code_objects_all.md

 +-- log - the simple log interface object
 +-- system_time_list - a list of system error objects
 +-- user_list - a list of users
-+-- user_message - a complex object that functions can return +-- value_db - the database const for value tables
++-- value_db - the database const for value tables
 +-- value_obj - just to select the best fitting class for a value +-- verb_db - the database const for predicate/verb tables